-- Passengers will be able to book essential trips up to 2 days (48 hours) in advance.
+- Passengers are able to book essential trips up to 2 days (48 hours) in advance.

-- Subscription trips will be cancelled, except for dialysis trips.
+- Subscription trips are cancelled, except for dialysis trips.

 - Service Peel locations are closed to the public.
 Passengers can make payments online or by phone at 905-791-1015.

 - Applications are being accepted and processed; however if an in-person eligibility assessment is required, temporary service will be given until an assessment can be scheduled.

 All our regularly scheduled volunteer programs in Health Services are suspended until further notice.